Highway Advisory Radio System

 Questionnaire found on

-webpage that gives ISS the information needed to prepare and
+webpage that gives us the information needed to prepare and

-the questionnaire, you will be asked to provide information on
+behalf.
+On the questionnaire, you will be asked to

 10-year license to be granted, you may procure the equipment and